AzureCosmosDB/MongoMigrationWebBasedUtility/README.md

 # Migration Tool for Azure Cosmos DB for MongoDB (vCore-Based)

-Streamline your migration to Azure Cosmos DB for MongoDB (vCore-based) with a tool built for efficiency, reliability, and ease of use.
-Whether you're migrating data online or offline, this tool delivers a seamless experience tailored to your requirements.
-It can either use `mongodump` and `mongorestore` for data movement or employ the MongoDB driver to read data from the source and write it to the target.
+Streamline your migration to Azure Cosmos DB for MongoDB (vCore‑based) with a reliable, easy‑to‑use web app.
+Choose your migration tool and migration mode (offline or online).
+The app orchestrates bulk copy and, for online jobs, change‑stream catch‑up.
 You don’t need to learn or use these command-line tools yourself.

+### Migration tool

+- **MongoDump and MongoRestore**: Uses mongo-tools.
+Best for moving from self-hosted or Atlas.
+- **MongoDB Driver**: Uses the driver for bulk copy and change stream catch-up.
+- **MongoDB Driver (Cosmos DB RU read optimized)**: Optimized for Cosmos DB Mongo RU as source.
+Uses RU-friendly read patterns.

+### Migration mode

+- **Offline**: Snapshot-only copy.
+Job completes automatically when copy finishes.
+- **Online**: Copies bulk data, then processes change streams to catch up.
+Requires manual Cut Over to finish.

 ## Key Features

 - **Flexible Migration Options**
   Supports both online and offline migrations to suit your business requirements.
-It can either use `mongodump` and `mongorestore` for data movement or employ the MongoDB driver to read data from the source and write it to the target.
-If you are migrating an on-premises MongoDB VM, consider using the [On-Premises Deployment](#on-premises-deployment) to install the app locally and transfer data to Azure.
+It supports multiple tools to read data from the source and write it to the target.
+If you are migrating from on-premises MongoDB VM, consider using the [On-Premises Deployment](#on-premises-deployment) to install the app locally and transfer data to Azure Cosmos DB for MongoDB (vCore‑based).
 This eliminates the need to set up an Azure VPN.

 - **User-Friendly Interface**
   No steep learning curve—simply provide your connection strings and specify the collections to migrate.